In This Article

 Gut health is one of the most important yet overlooked aspects of feeling your best.
 Your gut affects all aspects of your health and well-being.

 Many things affect your gut’s health, too.
-One of the most noticeable links is between your gut health and allergies.
+One of the most prominent links is between your gut health and allergies.

-In many cases, problems with a leaky gut lead to food intolerances or allergies.
+Problems with a leaky gut often lead to food intolerances or allergies.
 These allergies develop when acid, bacteria, and food molecules leak into your bloodstream and wreak havoc.